Altinn/altinn-studio-docs/content/architecture/deployment/altinn-apps/_index.md

 {{% /notice %}}

 Altinn Studio Apps is the solution where all the service apps developed in Altinn Studio is deployed.
-The following diagram shows the deployment architecture for Altinn Studio together & Altinn Studio Apps
+The following diagram shows the deployment architecture for Altinn Studio together & Altinn Apps

 {{%excerpt%}}
-<object data="/architecture/deployment/altinn-studio-apps/AltinnStudioApps_DeploymentArchitecture.svg" type="image/svg+xml" style="width: 100%;"></object>
+<object data="/architecture/deployment/altinn-apps/AltinnApps_DeploymentArchitecture.svg" type="image/svg+xml" style="width: 100%;"></object>
 {{% /excerpt%}}

 [See fullscreen] or [download as visio]